-Gas Accessible parts of the system were visually inspected without removing fittings.
+Gas NOT APPLICABLE Mater planshing bother on fittings Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Mains.
-Plumbing where seen is of copper and PVC.
-The shower room comprises a three piece suite.
-It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
-Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
+Mains supply.
+Internal distribution pipes, where seen, are copper and pvc.
+Sanitary arrangements comprise a three-piece shower room suite.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water is by a gas fired combination boiler with boiler located within the sitting room cupboard.
-Drainage Drainage covers etc were not lifted.
+Space heating is provided by a mixture of electric storage and panel heaters.
+Hot water is supplied via an electric immersion tank located within the kitchen.
+Drainage Drainage covers etc were not lifted Diamage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Assumed mains to the public sewer.
+7.63diffed filalifi3 to the public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.
+Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
+If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
+If no inspection was possible, this will be stated.
+If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
+The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.